Chillegorism: Definition

 Chillegorism does not fall under one general definition acceptable to its adepts, and it is difficult to come up with a summary of this doctrine.
-To understand the diversity of chillegorical approaches, it makes sense to consider the classification of Chillegorism in its main forms.
+To understand the diversity of chillegorical approaches, it makes sense to consider the classification of chillegorism in its main forms.

-The two types of Chillegorism are Postmillennialism and Amillennialism.
-Postmillennialism, or Postmillenarism, is a type of Chillegorism which teaches that the Second Coming of Christ will occur after the millennial reign of the righteous; the reign here is understood as something already happening or something that will happen in the future.
-In Postmillenarism, the Millennium is seen as not exactly a 1,000 years but as an extended period of some limited duration.
+The two types of chillegorism are postmillennialism and amillennialism.
+Postmillennialism, or postmillenarism, is a type of chillegorism which teaches that the Second Coming of Christ will occur after the millennial reign of the righteous; the reign here is understood as something already happening or something that will happen in the future.
+In postmillennialism, the Millennium is seen as not exactly 1,000 years but as an extended period of some limited duration.

-Amillennialism is a type of Chillegorism which teaches that there will be no millennial reign of the righteous on earth.
-Amillennarists interpret the thousand years symbolically to refer either to a temporary bliss of souls in heaven before the general resurrection, or to the infinite bliss of the righteous after the general resurrection.
+Amillennialism is a type of chillegorism which teaches that there will be no millennial reign of the righteous on earth.
+Amillennialists interpret the thousand years symbolically to refer either to a temporary bliss of souls in heaven before the general resurrection, or to the infinite bliss of the righteous after the general resurrection.

-Some researchers see no fundamental difference between Postmillennialism and Amillennialism, i.e. adhere to Chillegorism.
+Some researchers see no fundamental difference between postmillennialism and amillennialism, both being equivalent to chillegorism.